Plan at the right scale

 Bridge-state gateway built around two connected Indiana stretches from Michigan City through Middlebury.

-Gateway · Current guide
+Gateway · Route 20 guide

 Iowa

-Western re-entry state that now runs from Dubuque through Waterloo, Fort Dodge, and the Sioux City side.
+Western re-entry state that runs from Dubuque through Waterloo, Fort Dodge, and the Sioux City side.

-Gateway · Current guide
+Gateway · Route 20 guide

 Nebraska